oconnellryan/oconnellryan.github.io/ufc-rankings.md

 This formula was originally designed based off of ELO skill ratings used in chess.
 After each game, a player’s rating goes up or down depending on the opponent’s rating.
 Beating a higher-rated player than you gives a bigger ELO boost, while losing to a player rated lower than you causes a bigger drop.

 I started by applying the classic ELO rating system to UFC fights, which provided a solid foundation.
 From there, I modified the formula to account for factors that reflect the quality of a victory (such as early finishes and title fights) and added a decay function to account for inactivity.
-Once the final structure was in place, I ran a grid search to tune key parameters—like rating sensitivity and decay rate — optimizing the model's prediction accuracy.
+Once the final structure was in place I ran a grid search to tune key parameters like rating sensitivity and decay rate, optimizing the model's prediction accuracy.

 ### Post-Fight Adjustment Formula:
 The formula I have created goes through all UFC Fights since UFC 17 in chronological order, and adjusts both fighters' ratings after each fight.
 For a fighter's first fight in the UFC, they are given a default rating of 300.
 For each fight in the data, the model calculates the expected win probability using the following formulas for the winner and loser: &nbsp;<br>